colorer/Colorer-library/README.md

 To build library and other utils from source, you will need:

-* Visual Studio 2019 or higher / gcc 7 or higher
+* Visual Studio 2019 / gcc 7 / clang 7 or higher
 * git
 * cmake 3.10 or higher